Dividing Marital Assets And Debts In Illinois

 The challenge is that nonmarital assets are frequently combined with marital assets.
 For example, a house might have been purchased prior to marriage, but payments were then made by both spouses with wages earned during the marriage.
 We have the experience to sort out nonmarital and marital property.

 How Marital Property Is Divided In An Illinois Divorce

 Illinois law does not require a 50-50 division of property.
 Instead, all factors need to be looked at, including child custody arrangements.
 Alimony, also known as spousal maintenance, may also factor into how property is divided.
 For example, if more property is awarded to one spouse than the other, a lower amount of alimony may be awarded with the larger amount of property.
 The key is that property division should be fair, and we are here to achieve that goal.

 Contact us online to set up a free, half-hour consultation with one of our divorce lawyers about dividing your marital assets and debt.
-Or, call our main office in Wheeling and Buffalo Grove at 847-459-4448 or our secondary office in Libertyville at 847-281-0200.
+Or, call our offices in Wheeling and Buffalo Grove at 847-459-4448 or our other office in Libertyville at 847-281-0200.
 We offer reasonable rates and work as a team to keep your costs down.
 Credit cards and installment plans are accepted.